anupsahoo/job-search-automation/README.md

 - Contributing
 - Acknowledgments

-## Features
+### Features

-- Resume Conversion: Convert your PDF resume into Markdown and optimize it for ATS compliance using LLM-based processing.
+- **Resume Conversion**    Transform your PDF resume into Markdown and enhance it for ATS compliance using LLM-based processing.

-- Job Scraping: Scrape job listings from LinkedIn based on customizable job titles and locations using Playwright.
+- **Job Scraping**  Effortlessly scrape job listings from LinkedIn using Playwright with customizable filters for job titles and locations.

-- Job Matching & Analysis: Analyze and match your resume against job descriptions to generate a match score, statistical insights, and actionable recommendations.
+- **Job Matching & Analysis**  Compare your resume against job descriptions to generate a match score, along with statistical insights and actionable recommendations.

-- Asynchronous Job Page Scraping: Extract detailed job information (title, company, location, description, etc.) from individual job pages asynchronously.
+- **Asynchronous Job Page Scraping**  Extract comprehensive job details (title, company, location, description, etc.) from individual job pages asynchronously.

-- CSV Reporting & Email Notifications: Save job data and analysis results to CSV files, compress them into a ZIP archive, and automatically email the archive.
+- **CSV Reporting & Email Notifications**  Automatically save job data and analysis results to CSV files, compress them into a ZIP archive, and email the archive for easy sharing.

-- Rich Command Line Interface: Enjoy a visually enhanced CLI experience with progress bars, tables, and panels provided by the Rich library.
+- **Rich Command Line Interface**  Experience an enhanced CLI with progress bars, tables, and panels provided by the Rich library for a visually appealing workflow.

 ## Prerequisites
 Before using the tool, ensure you have: